chinchalinchin/scrilla/README.md

 `pip install scrilla`

+This will install a command line interface on your path under the name `scrilla`.
+Confirm your installation with with the `-version` flag,

+`scrilla -version`

 To keep the installation as minimal as possible, the base package does not include the GUI libraries.
 You can install the optional GUI dependency with,

 `pip install scrilla[gui]`